warpgate-ventures/standards/tool-versions.md

 # Tool versions

-We prefer using [asdf](https://github.com/asdf-vm/asdf) to manage version managers for Elixir, react and node.js projects.
+We prefer using [asdf](https://github.com/asdf-vm/asdf) to manage versions of Elixir, react and node.js projects.

 You can copy and paste this and save it as `.tool-versions` in the same directory of your new project.